redis/redis-doc/commands/bitop.md

 `BITOP` is a good complement to the pattern documented in the `BITCOUNT` command documentation.
 Different bitmaps can be combined in order to obtain a target bitmap where to perform the population counting operation.

-See the article [Fast easy realtime metrics usign Redis bitmaps](http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/) for an interesting use cases.
+See the article [Fast easy realtime metrics using Redis bitmaps](http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/) for an interesting use cases.

 Performance considerations
 ---